 The proper self-care version of eating junk food would be allocating time to cook yourself healthy and delicious meals.

 Does your self-care involve spending money on things you don’t need or can’t afford?
 If so, you are a self-care cliché!
 Do not use self-care to mask your bad spending habits.

 The proper self-care version of overspending would be making monthly budgets and saving diligently.
 Then, you can buy the item you have your eyes on!
 A good rule of thumb is to put at least 50% of your (weekly/ biweekly) check into your savings.

 Another effective way to grow your savings is to invest!
 Dive into the literature, youtube videos, start small, and learn!
 Never just save money to save but save to invest.

 Avoiding deadlines and procrastinating on important work or school projects is not self-care!
 It may feel nice and relaxing at the moment to put off that really big assignment you have to work on, but this will only cause more stress in the long run.

 The proper self-care version of delaying work is to build yourself a productive routine.
 Therefore, you can allocate some time to do what you want.
-Usually, when we feel unmotivated and want to procrastinate, it is because we don't have any direction for our day.
-Building a schedule is gives you structured expectations for yourself to follow and you can schedule your own breaks in between tasks!
+Usually, when we feel unmotivated and want to procrastinate, it is because we don’t have any direction for our day.
+Building a schedule gives you structured expectations for yourself to follow and you can schedule your breaks in between tasks!